FabienThich/FabienThich/README.md

 ## Welcome To My GitHub!

 I am a high school student at Northview Heights Secondary School.
 I recently started an internship at <a href="https://www.northpnd.com">North P&D, Inc</a> to gain valuable experience in Software Engineering through hands-on activities.
-You can read all about my internship journey on my personal webiste linked in my bio.
+You can read all about my internship journey on my personal website linked in my bio.

 #### Hobbies and Interest:
 -🏋️ Weight Lifting <br>